amethyst/amethyst/book/src/concepts/state.md

 ## What is a state?

 The word "state" can mean a lot of different things in computer science.
-In the case of amethyst, it is used to represent the "game state".
+In the case of Amethyst, it is used to represent the "game state".

 A game state is a *general* and *global* section of the game.